 4. Crime and safety are serious concerns in Minneapolis

-The protests that rocked this city in May 2020 in the aftermath of the murder of George Floyd left many residents in downtown Minneapolis feeling unsafe, according to a survey conducted by the Downtown Minneapolis Neighborhood Association.
+The protests that rocked this city in May 2020 left many residents in downtown Minneapolis feeling unsafe, according to a survey conducted by the Downtown Minneapolis Neighborhood Association.
 Although protests against police brutality have continued peacefully since the initial violence, the city is struggling with a high crime rate while residents and politicians debate police reform.
-Few U.S. cities have an overall safety grade lower than Minneapolis’ rating of 3, with 100 being the safest, according to Neighborhood Scout.
+Few U.S. cities have an overall safety grade lower than Minneapolis’ rating of 2, with 100 being the safest, according to Neighborhood Scout.
 Still, like in all cities, most areas of Minneapolis-St. Paul are considered safe places to live, as crime tends to concentrate in a few areas.
 You can use this map to compare neighborhoods.

 5. There’s cold, and then there’s Minnesota cold

 Think you know cold?
 You have no idea.
 Winter temps in Minneapolis don’t mess around, with a high of 24 degrees and low of 8 degrees in January, the coldest month.
 The coldest temp recorded is from 1936, when it dropped to a blood-freezing -34 degrees with an unfathomable windchill of -67 degrees.
 Still, don’t be surprised if you see some thick-blooded Minneapolis folk donning a T-shirt with no shame or shivers, even when it’s in the 30s.